chenxingqiang/secret-learn/doc/faq.rst

 .. _adding_graphical_models:

-Will you add graphical models or sequence prediction to jax-sklearn?
+Will you add graphical models or sequence prediction to secret-learn?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not in the foreseeable future. jax-sklearn tries to provide a unified API for the basic tasks in machine learning, with pipelines and meta-algorithms like grid search to tie everything together.
-The required concepts, APIs, algorithms and expertise required for structured learning are different from what jax-sklearn has to offer.
+Not in the foreseeable future. secret-learn tries to provide a unified API for the basic tasks in machine learning, with pipelines and meta-algorithms like grid search to tie everything together.
+The required concepts, APIs, algorithms and expertise required for structured learning are different from what secret-learn has to offer.
 If we started doing arbitrary structured learning, we'd need to redesign the whole package and the project would likely collapse under its own weight.

-There are two projects with API similar to jax-sklearn that do structured prediction:
+There are two projects with API similar to secret-learn that do structured prediction:

 * `pystruct <https://pystruct.github.io/>`_ handles general structured